jmk0811/CSE-416-Project-Client/README.md

 4. People may become less motivated in volunteer work participation if there is no reward or compensation.

+## Solution

+1. Make a platform that has various volunteer events from organizations, and list up so that the users can check events they want quickly.

+2. For people who have done lots of volunteer works, it will show and provide well design displayed schedule of volunteer record that can be acceptable whenver.

+3. Record and store online volunteer work histories that can never be lost, preventing losing volunteer/work experiences caused by an unexpected situation.

+4. Add rewards (points, NFTs certificates) when the users participate in the volunteer events to prompt and stimulate users’ desire to collect and give motivation.

 ## Target Users